UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 [A video walkthrough of running remote applications using X11, X-forwarding on compute nodes](https://www.youtube.com/watch?v=nVQlnuo3GSc).

-### X-forwarding on Mac OS X
+### X-forwarding on macOS

-You will need to install XQuartz to provide an X-Window System for Mac OS X. (Previously known as X11.app).
+You will need to install XQuartz to provide an X-Window System for macOS.
+(Previously known as X11.app).

 You can then follow the Linux instructions using Terminal.app.